LinusKay/gaw26-w2-speed/README.md

 ![showcase img 1](readme/screen4.png)

 There are a few references to other projects hidden in this one.
 The background image, and popup pyramidal sprite are taken from [Virtual Dream](https://virtualdream.live/), and the disco game is taken from my [Snowcret Santa game jam entry](https://umconfortable.itch.io/disco).
+The music was also intended for another game, but I can't remember which!!
+Glad i got to use it for something so fitting though.

 ## Acknowledgements
-- wario
+- wario, and all the sound effects i stole
 - scar, rowan, daniel for playing warioware with me after a long d&d session
-- anyone keeping the microgame genre alive
+- people keeping the microgame genre alive wow thats so cool how do you design so many wacky games